8 coolest castles in Europe

 Who doesn’t love a good castle?
 With Europe’s diverse landscapes and rich history, there are castles-a-plenty on this continent, everything from hill-top palaces to moat-surrounded fortresses.
 There’s something for everyone to enjoy, and some of them you don’t even have to travel very far to visit!

-Let’s take a look at the eight coolest castles in Europe
+Let’s take a look at the eight best castles in Europe

 While we might all be familiar with Windsor Palace and Neuschwanstein Castle, there are some great and gorgeous obscure beauties that you might never have heard of, but are definitely worth a visit.